jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/roles.md

   and then accept or reject
   this request.
 - **Request reattacks:**
-  When a vulnerabiity is solved, there is the need to ask our hackers to verify that it was indeed solved.
+  When a vulnerability is solved, there is the need to ask our hackers to verify that it was indeed solved.
   This function gives you